wangdongdut/Long-term-Visual-Tracking/README.md

      * Most results are obtained from the original [VOT2019](http://prints.vicos.si/publications/375/) and [VOT2020](http://prints.vicos.si/publications/375/) reports.
      * All sequences and settings are same in the VOT2019-LT, VOT2020-LT  and VOT2021-LT challenges.
+     * We will not update the results [marked by 2022-11].
+Please focus on VOT2022-LT.

 * **~~VOT2018-LT:~~**